 But wait, there's even more free time for you!
 During some cabin clean-ups and rest hours only one counselor is needed in each cabin.
 You and your co-counselors can rotate this responsibility so that you'll have a chance to go for a run, hike, bike ride, swim, sail, paddle or do something else!
 What was that about biking?
 Our five mile biking trails are fantastic!
 Many staff bring or ship their bikes to camp and you should too, the trails are great!

 How to Apply

-Please complete our on-line application: https://birchtrail.campintouch.com/ui/forms/application/staff/App
+Please click APPLY HERE to view many more details and when you're ready, complete our on-line application: https://birchtrail.campintouch.com/ui/forms/application/staff/App

 International staff are invited to contact us at any time, and then apply through a visa issuing agency that we work with.